 - Let the yogurt freeze with the blade running for 25-30 minutes.

 - If you don’t eat all the frozen yogurt right away it can be frozen to eat later, but allow about 20 minutes at room temperature for the yogurt to soften after it comes out of the freezer.

 I used a Cuisinart 1-1/2-Quart Ice Cream Maker to make this frozen yogurt.
 You may need to adapt the recipe if you’re using a different size or make of ice cream freezer.

-Made with fat-free Greek yogurt, sugar-free strawberry preserves, and Stevia in the Raw Granulated Sweetener or Splenda, this frozen yogurt would be a good treat for phase 2 or 3 of the South Beach Diet.
-There is still some natural sugar in the strawberries, so use portion control.
-(If you did not want to use the sugar-free preserves which contain Splenda and used all-fruit preserves, that would increase the sugar a little, but I still think this would be pretty low in sugar with that change.)
+Made with fat-free Greek yogurt, sugar-free strawberry preserves, and Stevia in the Raw Granulated Sweetener or Splenda, this Low-Sugar Fat-Free Strawberry Frozen Yogurt would be a good treat for phase 2 or 3 of the South Beach Diet.
+There is still some natural sugar in the strawberries, so this can never be a completely low-carb dessert, but strawberries are lower in carbs than many other fruits.
+(If you didn’t want to use the sugar-free preserves which contain Splenda and used all-fruit preserves, that would increase the sugar a little, but I still think this would be pretty low in sugar with that change.)

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 If you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.
 Or if you’re a member of Yummly, you can use the Yum button on my site to save the recipe and see the nutritional information there.